spamegg1/reviews/README.md

 This was a 6-week "course" that cannot really be called a course.
 It was more like a few short tutorials put together.
 It was so insanely short I finished it in one day.
 I think the last "week" was just some interview videos with some academics.
 In week 6 they jump into Monads (which you won't understand), because for some reason FP people MUST mention Monads!
 What's cool is that it's from U of Glasgow, the creators of Haskell.
 You get to meet Simon Peyton Jones.
 They talk about the history of the ML-family of languages from the 70s and 80s.
 They talk about Alonzo Church, Stephen Kleene and lambda calculus too.
 History is cool.

 *Spam's recommendation:* Well, I'm a sucker for computing history.
 I also like Scottish nerds.
 If you have a few hours of spare time and interested in Functional Programming, its people and its history, go for it.

+### <a name="cs212"></a> Udacity CS212

+I took this course twice!
+Once a few years ago before I started OSSU.
+I had to quit because it was too hard and I was frustrated.
+The second time around I finished it.

+The instructor Peter Norvig is a super smart guy leading Google AI Research (at the time, 2013?).
+His teaching style is very tough and definitely not for most people.
+He leaves A LOT up to you: he wants you to think through the problem, go to Python website and look up functions from the Python library to solve the problem, and not only that, but to solve it in a clever, short, elegant way.
+The first time I took it, a lot of students were really butthurt in the forums complaining about him.

+But the course is incredibly valuable.
+It teaches you so many "high-level" programming ideas and tricks.
+I first learned the concept of Refactoring here.
+It's a purely problem-solving, puzzle-solving course, except for the language theory section in the middle.
+That part just didn't click even the second time around.
+You solve the famous Zebra puzzle, the Pouring problem (from Die Hard 3 with Bruce Willis and Samuel Jackson), create a Poker game, solve a parking problem, among others.
+Norvig teaches you the concepts from breadth-first-search and depth-first-search, the problem space, the "frontier", and uses all kinds of functional programming tricks available in Python to make the code short and elegant.

+The assignments are very hard.
+Definitely up there with Algorithms or even Advanced Programming.
+Interestingly my Scala Specialization mentioned the Pouring problem, and Martin Odersky offered a Scala solution after praising Norvig's Python solution as "elegant".

+*Spam's recommendation:* Take it only if you want a real challenge, you're OK with a very indirect instructor, and you are self-driven to do your own searches through documentation and figure things out.